kailash-manasarovar/statement/docs/timeline/2024/february.md

 [![Ka ka account 1](../../content/images/fake-accounts/kaka-1.png)](../2023/september.md#immature-boy-bad-companions-or-both)

+- The African reference (black men) is now not lost on me either.

 ## New e-SIM with Yoigo

 - I try to get a new SIM from Yoigo on 7th February.